mmmveggies/handrail/README.md

 This utility adds [logical disjunction](https://en.wikipedia.org/wiki/Logical_disjunction) / [railway-oriented programming](https://fsharpforfunandprofit.com/rop) to your functional pipelines.

-Largely this utility sits on top of `fantasy-eithers`, which provides the Either functionality rely upon.
+Largely this utility sits on top of `fantasy-eithers`, which provides the Either functionality we rely upon.

 See the below example problem in a form that runs in node in [./example.js](./example.js)